 In this step, you will learn how to create a layout template and how to build an application that has multiple views by adding routing, using an AngularJS module called ngRoute.

-, you are redirected to /index.html#!/phones
+/index.html, you are redirected to /index.html#!/phones and the phone

-list appears in the browser.The routing functionality added in this step is provided by AngularJS in the ngRoute
+list appears in the browser.The routing functionality added in this step is provided by AngularJS in the ngRoute module, which

 is distributed separately from the core AngularJS framework.